Mobile device forensics

 Mobile device forensics is a branch of digital forensics relating to recovery of digital evidence or data from a mobile device under forensically sound conditions.
 The phrase mobile device usually refers to mobile phones; however, it can also relate to any digital device that has both internal memory and communication ability, including PDA devices, GPS devices and tablet computers.

-Some of the mobile companies had tried to duplicate the model of the phones which is illegal.
-So, We see so many new models arriving every year which is the forward step to the further generations.
-The Process of cloning the mobile phones/devices in crime was widely recognised for some years, but the forensic study of mobile devices is a relatively new field, dating from the late 1990s and early 2000s.
-A proliferation of phones (particularly smartphones) and other digital devices on the consumer market caused a demand for forensic examination of the devices, which could not be met by existing computer forensics techniques.

 Mobile devices can be used to save several types of personal information such as contacts, photos, calendars and notes, SMS and MMS messages.
 Smartphones may additionally contain video, email, web browsing information, location information, and social networking messages and contacts.

 There is growing need for mobile forensics due to several reasons and some of the prominent reasons are: